RosaMalandrino/LocalVoids/_pages/Method.md

 # Void finding procedure

 We run the <tt>VIDE</tt> void finding algorithm ([Sutter et al. 2015](https://www.sciencedirect.com/science/article/pii/S2213133714000493?via%3Dihub){:target="_blank"}) on each individual realization of the cosmic web.
-The resulting voids have complex morphologies, but tehy can be summarized with a center and an effective radius.
+The resulting voids have complex morphologies, but they can be summarized with a center and an effective radius.
 In the left panel we select voids with $r > 30 \ h^{-1} \, \text{Mpc}$, the crosses represent their centers and the circles correspond to their effective volumes.
 Despite some variations among different realizations, some regions of space are more likely to be identified as voids than others.
 The right panel shows a slice of the 3D space containing all void centers from all realizations.
-The member points of very identifyable clusters correspond to different samples of the same real void in the Universe.
+The member points of very identifiable clusters correspond to different samples of the same real void in the Universe.

 Identifying stable voids in the posterior realizations of the Universe reduces to a detection problem.
-We perform a posterior clustering analysis to identify high-signficance voids in the Universe.
+We perform a posterior clustering analysis to identify high-significance voids in the Universe.
 The details of the clustering strategy and the posterior distribution estimation are illustrated [here](VoidClustering.md){:target="_blank"}.